• Skip to primary navigation

 Recent changes to the Family Law Act 1975 mean that you will need to attend family dispute resolution before applying for parenting orders.
 The accredited family dispute resolution practitioner will issue a certificate which must be filed with the court application and simply states that your differences were unable to be resolved.

-If your case does end up in court, a legally binding decision will be made through a hearing where the judge will decide what is in the child’s best interests.
+If your case does end up in court, a legally binding decision will be made through a hearing where the judge will decide what is in the child’s best interests, if the parents are unable to reach an agreement with the assistance of their lawyer and the court.

 As lawyers experienced in this process we can advise you in regard to the complexities of your specific situation as well as guide you through what can be a stressful and confusing process.
 We can help take the heat out of a difficult emotional situation and negotiate on your behalf to obtain the best possible result for your children.
 And if it comes to court, we are deeply familiar with the court system and can use our experience to your advantage.